Dioceses of the Syriac Orthodox Church: Asia

 The Syriac Community in Iraq mainly live in Mosul and the Nineveh Plains region of Northern Iraq in the towns of Merki, Iraq, Bartella, Bakhdida, and Karamlesh.
 An estimated 15–20,000 Syriac Orthodox Christians lived there in 1991.
 Since the 1960s many have moved south, to Baghdad.
-The most recent estimations (2014) of their total population in Iraq number between 30,000–40,000 or 50,000–70,000.
-Historically, The Syriacs of the Nineveh Plains and Northern Iraq originated from Tikrit, but immigrated to the north during a period between 1089 and the 1400s due to persecution and a genocide by Timur.
+The most recent estimations (2014) of their total population in Iraq number between 30,000 and 40,000 or 50,000–70,000.
+Historically, the Assyrians of the Nineveh Plains and Northern Iraq originated from Tikrit, but immigrated to the north during a period between 1089 and the 1400s due to persecution and a genocide by Timur.